Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: Additional invariants in the case

 \section{Additional invariants in the case $e_x(X)=2$}

-In order to show key Theorem \ref{Thm2} in \S5, we introduce new invariants for singularities, which were defined by Hironaka (\cite{H6}).
+In order to show key Theorem \ref{Thm2} in \S5, we recall further invariants for singularities, which were defined by Hironaka (\cite{H6}).
 The definition works for any dimension, as long as the directrix is $2$-dimensional.

 \begin{definition} For a polyhedron $\Delta\subset \bR^2_{\geq 0}$ we define

 \end{definition}

 The picture is as follows: